 Whether it’s late-night singing and drinking in a rowdy après bar full of English, or quaint traditional restaurants where you can enjoy a selection of cheese and wines, make sure you choose carefully.

-Morzine is home to several stylish drinking holes – including Bar Crepu, Chez Roger, Coup du Coeur, Bec Jaune and Beanies, to name but a few.
+Morzine is home to several great drinking holes – including Beanies, Haka Bar, Chez Roger, Bar Robinson, Bec Jaune and Dixie Bar, to name but a few.

-It also boasts a pretty decent array of options for live music and dancing, with Le Paradis the pick of the clubs and Le Tremplin best for letting loose under the stars for aprés, especially on Wednesday nights.
+It also boasts a pretty decent array of options for live music and dancing, with Laury’s the pick of the clubs and Le Tremplin best for letting loose under the stars for après in Morzine, especially on Wednesday nights.
+Also if you are up in Avoriaz, you can experience La Folie Douce.

-La Folie Douce kicks off between 15:00 and 17:00, and if you can find space, the tables there were made with dancing in mind.
+La Folie Douce kicks off between 15:00 and 17:00, and if you can find space, the tables there were made with dancing in mind in both locations.

 Which Has More of a Spirit?